Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If a draught is felt through gaps that are too large or holes that it needs to be sealed.
+If a draught is felt from unreasonable gaps or holes that it needs to be closed.

 Get the complete information for the Healthy Homes draught stopping requirements.